tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/4-configure_apache.md

 ## Step (5): Test Thoroughly and Finish Up

-It is best to test the configuration thoroughly for each site as soon as its new configuration files are enabled and apache is reloaded
+**It is best to test the configuration thoroughly for each site as soon as its new configuration files are enabled and apache is reloaded.**

 See the next file `5-test_and_finish_up.md` (in this directory).